 Is food allergy the cause of eczema?

 No. Children are born with the tendency to have eczema and many things can make this eczema worse.
-Anything that makes it worse is called a “trigger”.
+A “trigger” is anything that makes it worse.
 Foods can be a trigger for eczema, but they are not the cause.
 One way to think of it is that eczema results from an imbalance of the immune system.
 As a result of this imbalance a child may become sensitive (develop IgE allergy antibodies) to common things in the environment (e.g. foods, dust mites and grass pollens).
 In some food allergy may make the eczema worse.
 If foods do trigger the eczema, it is often only one or two rather than many.
 Removal of the food will sometimes result in improvement but will not cure the eczema.
 As foods are not the basic cause of eczema, avoiding a food may not make any difference.

 If a food allergy is making the eczema worse what are the symptoms?